openmicroanatomy/server/README.md

 ### Server

+#### Docker

+The preferred way to run OpenMicroanatomy Server is using Docker; see the [wiki](https://openmicroanatomy.github.io/docs/#_installation_docker) for more instructions.

+#### Manually (development)

 `java -jar <jar> [-port <port>]`

-On your first startup, you'll be prompted to create the initial administrator account.
-After creating the account, stop the server, edit the `application.conf` which was generated and restart the server.
+On your first startup, you'll be prompted to create the initial organization and administrator account.

+After the initial setup, stop the server, edit the `application.conf` which was generated and restart the server.

-See the [wiki](#) for instructions for setting up the configuration, reverse proxies / SSL certificate.
+See the [wiki](https://openmicroanatomy.github.io/docs/) for instructions for setting up the configuration, reverse proxies and more.

----

 ### Tiler

-`java -jar <jar> --tiler` **read below if this fails!**

-The tiler converts any uploaded slides into tiles.
-In a development environment doesn't need to run all the time.
+The tiler is a sub-process which runs automatically with the server.
+The tiler converts uploaded slides into smaller tiles.

 **NOTICE:** The tiler fails if no OpenSlide binaries are available.
 To solve this issue either add the libraries to the same directory as the `server.jar` or to your `JAVA_HOME`.
 These binaries are available at `maven/org/openslide/openslide/3.4.1_2` in this repository.
 Extract the `.jar` file corresponding to your operating system.